ConquerorsOfMystery/.github/profile/README.md

 # The Conquerors of Mystery

+Due to actions by Github, please see our home on Codeberg: https://codeberg.org/Conquerors_Of_Mystery

 Christian Public domain software initiative.

 "So that thou incline thine ear unto wisdom, and apply thine heart to understanding;" - Prov 2:2